-What you pay for extended replacement cost coverage varies according to insurer, but it can generally be purchased in increments of 10% to 50% above the basic dwelling coverage.
+What you pay for extended replacement cost coverage varies according to the insurer, but it can generally be purchased in increments of 10% to 50% above the basic dwelling coverage.

-- Your home is destroyed by a fire and your policy's dwelling coverage is $300,000.
+- A fire destroys your home, and your policy's dwelling coverage is $300,000.

 “This type of coverage is widely available and highly recommended by insurers, especially if you live in an area prone to large-scale natural disasters like hurricanes or wildfires,” Collins says.